Courses and Requirements

 102S General Biology: Cells to Ecosystems.

 An introduction to the life sciences with a focus on how structure promotes function at cellular, organismal, and ecosystem levels of organization.
 Three hours of class and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
 Maximum enrollment, 60.
 The Department.

 115F Biology: Fundamentals and Frontiers.

-One semester introduction to the study of biology at the college level for students with a strong background in biology and chemistry.
-From the regulation of bacterial behavior to the complexity of animal endocrine and nervous systems, all organisms perceive and respond to chemical signals.
-Whether in microbes, plants or animals, regulation of growth, metabolism and reproduction depends on the appropriate coordinated action of chemical messengers.
-This course examines the biological role of chemical sensing and signaling.
+One-semester introduction to biology at the college level for students with a strong background in biology and chemistry.
+From early in Earth’s history to the present, microbes have ruled our planet.
+Recent advances in DNA sequencing reveal a vast, complex and diverse microbial world living around and within us (our personal microbiomes).
+This course examines the origin, function, and diversity of microbial life on our planet and explores recent discoveries in host-microbiome research.
 Three hours of class/discussion and three hours of laboratory.
 (Quantitative and Symbolic Reasoning.)
-(Proseminar.)
 Prerequisite, high school AP Biology score of 4 or 5 or consent of department.
-Maximum enrollment, 32.
-Gapp and McCormick.
+Maximum enrollment, 22.
+McCormick.

 145S Biology of Aging.

 An examination of aging from molecules to cells to systems.
 The course will examine the contributions of both genetics and environment to the process of aging, explore how we measure aging, and examine the proposed theories of the aging process.
 An overview of aging in the major organ systems as brought about by change at the molecular and cellular level and examination of the relationship between aging and disease.
 Three hours of class.
 (Quantitative and Symbolic Reasoning.)
 May not be counted toward the concentration or the minor.
 Maximum enrollment, 16.
 Harvey Cramer.

 150F Environmental Science and Society.